nitinkatyal1314/express-http-https/Readme.md

 Mongo db host name, port and database name are also part of config.js file

-# Start the mongo deamon
+# Start the mongo daemon
 ```
 mongod --dbpath /path/to/repo/db --directoryperdb --port 27018
 ```